ReFloat: Low-Cost Floating-Point Processing in ReRAM for Accelerating Iterative Linear Solvers: Background

 \subsection{Fixed-Point and Floating-Point Representations}

-We use 8-bit signed integer and the IEEE 754-2008 standard \cite{ieee2008754} 64-bit double-precision floating-point number as examples to compare the difference between fixed-point and floating-point numbers.
+We use the 8-bit signed integer and the IEEE 754-2008 standard~\cite{ieee2008754} 64-bit double-precision floating-point number as examples to compare the difference between fixed-point and floating-point numbers.
 They refer to the format used to store and manipulate the digital representation of data.
-As shown in Fig.~\ref{figure:bitlayout} (a), fixed-point numbers represent integers---positive and negative whole numbers---via a sign bit followed by multiple ({\it e.g., i}-bit) value bits, yielding a value range of $-2^i$ to $2^i-1$.
-IEEE 754 double-precision floating-point numbers shown in Figure \ref{figure:bitlayout} (b) are designed to represent and manipulate rational numbers, where a number is represented with one sign bit ($s$), 11-bit exponent ($e$), and 52-bit fraction ($b_{51}b_{50}...b_{0}$).
+As shown in Figure~\ref{figure:bitlayout} (a), fixed-point numbers represent integers---positive and negative whole numbers---via a sign bit followed by multiple ({\it e.g., i}-bit) value bits, yielding a value range of $-2^i$ to $2^i-1$.
+IEEE 754 double-precision floating-point numbers shown in Figure~\ref{figure:bitlayout} (b) are designed to represent and manipulate rational numbers, where a number is represented with a sign bit ($s$), an 11-bit exponent ($e$), and a 52-bit fraction ($b_{51}b_{50}...b_{0}$).
 The value of a double-precision floating-point is interpreted as $(-1)^s\times (1.b_{51}b_{50}...b_{0})\times 2^{(e-1023)}$, yielding a dynamic data range from $\pm 2.2\times 10^{-308}$ to $\pm 1.8 \times 10^{308}$.

-Many efficient floating point formats as shown in Figure \ref{figure:bitlayout} have been proposed because the default format incurs high cost for conventional digital system.
+Many efficient floating point formats shown in Figure~\ref{figure:bitlayout} have been proposed because the default format incurs a high cost for conventional digital systems.
 However, the applications such as deep learning do not require a very wide data range.
-The representative examples include IEEE 32-bit single-precision floating point (FP32), Google bfloat16 \cite{wang2019bfloat16}, Nvidia TensorFloat32 \cite{nvidiaTF32}, Microsoft ms-fp9 \footnote{The layout is inferred from the description in \cite{chung2018serving}.
-No public specifications on ms-fp are available.} \cite{chung2018serving}, and block floating point (BFP) \cite{bower1990nicam,klank1989dsr}.
-Accordingly, the specialized hardware designs or/and systems are also proposed to amplify the benefits of the efficient data formats.
+The representative examples include IEEE 32-bit single-precision floating point (FP32), Google bfloat16 \cite{wang2019bfloat16}, Nvidia TensorFloat32 \cite{nvidiaTF32}, Microsoft ms-fp9~\footnote{We infer the layout from the description in \cite{chung2018serving}.
+No public specifications on ms-fp are available.}~\cite{chung2018serving}, and block floating point (BFP) \cite{bower1990nicam,klank1989dsr}.
+Accordingly, specialized hardware designs or/and systems are also proposed to amplify the benefits of efficient data formats.
 For example, Google bfloat is associated with TPU \cite{jouppi2017datacenter,tpu,TPU-2}, Nvidia TensorFloat is associated with tensor core GPUs, Microsoft floating-point formats are associated with Project Brainwave \cite{chung2018serving}, and BFP are favorable for signal processing on DSPs \cite{elam2003block} and FPGAs~\cite{altera2005bfp}.